JauntyJJS/jaunty-blogdown/content/blog/2022-06-06-Using-Docker-To-Run-LINEX/index.md

 ## Conclusion

-If you have reached this far, then congratulations, you have managed to create two web applications using Docker.
+If you have followed me this far successfully 😅, then congratulations 🎉, you have managed to recreate two open source web applications 🌐 using Docker 🐳.
+Unfortunately, I have to apologise 😓 that I lack the knowledge currently to fully explain why these docker command works and what is it doing.
+For now, I am just going to try out these cool web applications.

+Once again, I do hope this is helpful in your learning journey with Docker 🐳 and to see its usefulness in recreating someone else’s open source software.

 ## References